 Aspect of the Law Jews Gentiles

 Sin Sin under the Law Sin without Law

 Judgment Judged through the Law Perish without Law

 Who is justified?
 Doers of the Law Doers of the Law

 How do they know Law?
-Law written on hearts
+Public reading of Law Law written on hearts

-Public reading of Law Conscience witnessing
+Conscience witnessing

 Thoughts accusing

 Who is not justified?
 Those who hear and Those who don't listen

-who is not justified: don't do to their heart
+don't do to their heart